Is it safe to travel to Mexico? Your helpful health and safety guide

 To avoid any disappointment, check official government information sources before you depart and familiarize yourself with the below entry requirements for travel to Mexico from the U.S.

-Entry Requirements for Travel to Mexico
+Entry requirements for travel to Mexico

 U.S. travelers must have a valid passport at time of entry into Mexico.